der-bingle/scripture-references/site/src/access/client/index.md

 ## Design
-This client has zero dependencies, no differences between the browser and Node versions (no unused code), and is overall very small and fast.
+This client has zero external dependencies, no differences between the browser and Node versions (no unused code), and is overall very small and fast.
 It only connects to the endpoints you specify so can be used completely independently of the official fetch(bible) service.